NAKANO9331/Traffica/README.md

 - See `requirements.txt` or `environment.yml` for all dependencies (TensorFlow, PyTorch, scikit-learn, pandas, numpy, matplotlib, seaborn, pydeck, streamlit, etc.)
 - GPU recommended for training

+---

+## Acknowledgements

+We would like to thank the authors and contributors of the models and datasets utilized in this project.
+Their work has been fundamental to the development and success of Traffica.

+## Contact

+For questions, suggestions, or collaboration opportunities, please contact us via:
+Email: nakano9331@Gmail.com